I still remember, as a young boy on holiday, being rewarded with an icy

-The design became so popular, so familiar and instantly recognizable that just 33 years later, in 1949, a study showed that less than one percent of Americans could not identify the
+The design became so popular, so familiar and instantly recognizable that just 33 years later, in 1949, a study showed that less than one per cent of Americans could not identify the

 But by that time the contour bottle had already been stamped in the American consciousness through popular culture and fine art alike.
-It appeared on the cover of Time magazine in 1950, and in the works of sculptor Robert Rauchenberg and painters Salvadore Dali and Sir Edward Paolozzi.
+It appeared on the cover of Time magazine in 1950, and in the works of sculptor Robert Rauschenberg and painters Salvador Dali and Sir Eduardo Paolozzi.
 By far the most famous portrayal of the Coke bottle remains Andy Warhol’s 1962 work, “Coca Cola,” the seminal and defining image of the American Pop Art movement.
 In his 1975 book, The Philosophy of Andy Warhol, the artist describes

 With that, I invite you to enjoy this book’s incredible collection of archival photographs, advertisements and designs, plus the exciting new works of Icon + Mashup art.
 Better yet, grab some friends and family and some ice-cold bottles of Coke, and help us — to borrow a phrase we’ve been using around the office of late — Kiss the Past Hello.